-There is no blanket capital gains tax in New Zealand, which broadly speaking means that if a property is bought with the intention of retaining it long term as a rental property, it gives rise to a non-taxable gain on sale.
+There is no blanket capital gains tax in New Zealand.
+Broadly speaking this means that if a property is bought with the intention of retaining it long term as a rental property, it gives rise to a non-taxable gain on sale (as long as it is outside the 10-year bright-line period).
 However, there are relatively complex rules that can see gains taxable in certain circumstances (for example where there is development or subdivision of the property).

 If a profit is produced, tax is payable.
 How that profit is taxed then depends of the character of the investing entity.
-From an Australian perspective an SMSF is regarded as a Trust and it may also be regarded as a Trust in New Zealand, which means that the tax rate is 33% or potentially lower if income is allocated to an individual beneficiary.
-However, depending on the drafting of the Trust Deed it may be that the SMSF is regarded as a Unit Trust for New Zealand tax purposes, which then means it is taxed as a corporate entity in New Zealand.
+From an Australian perspective, an SMSF is regarded as a trust and it may also be regarded as a trust in New Zealand.
+This means that the tax rate is 33% or potentially lower if income is allocated to an individual beneficiary.
+However, depending on the drafting of the trust deed, it may be that the SMSF is regarded as a unit trust for New Zealand tax purposes, which then means it is taxed as a corporate entity in New Zealand.
 The company tax rate in New Zealand is 28%.
-Whilst this headline rate is obviously lower than the Trust rate there can be additional tax issues when trading through what is deemed to be a company structure.
+Whilst this headline rate is obviously lower than the trust rate, there can be additional tax issues when trading through what is deemed to be a company structure.